A promissory note is a written agreement between a borrower and a lender to formalize the lending of money.

 There are different laws in every state regarding promissory notes.
 One common feature of promissory notes is that they must be written.
 A verbal agreement between two parties will not qualify as a promissory note or carry the same legal enforceability.

-Promissory notes must also include language outlining an agreement and unconditional promise for the borrower to repay the loan.
-Additionally, the repayment must constitute money, rather than labor, professional services, or other capital.
+Promissory notes must include language outlining an agreement and unconditional promise for the borrower to repay the loan.
+Additionally, the repayment must be money, rather than labor, professional services, or other capital.

 Other details and elements generally needed in a promissory note include the following: